Richards homers, helps pitch Padres over Rockies 7-6 - Philly

 Ian Desmond, Chris Iannetta and Gonzalez homered for the Rockies.
 Gonzalez's two-run drive came in the sixth off Jordan Lyles, pulled the Rockies within 7-6 and led to the ejection of Padres manager Andy Green.

 Left fielder Cory Spangenberg made a leaping attempt at the wall and actually had the ball in his glove for an instant, even as a fan tried simultaneously to make a barehanded catch.
-The fan appeared to make some contact with the glove but backed his hands away as Spangenberg dropped back to the ground.
+The fan appeared to make some contact with the glove and may have even gotten a hand in the mitt before backing his hands away as Spangenberg dropped back to the ground.

 Spangenberg's dangling glove hit the top of the wall and the ball bounced out, dropping into the stands.
 The homer was upheld on replay review, and Green was ejected after vehemently arguing over what he saw as fan interference.